 Below are some resources you may wish to use in tracking down book reviews, particularly from scholarly sources.
 If you can't find anything on your book, the librarians may have more suggestions on where to look.

 If you have difficulty locating reviews of older books in the online resources, try using the following print materials which may be found in the West Wing book stacks.

+Be sure you know the book's author, title, and year of publication.
 Use the publication date as a reference point when looking for reviews.
-For the most part, general reviews will appear within the first few months of publication.
-Scholarly reviews may take up to a year or more to appear.
+For the most part, general reviews (such as in newspapers) will appear within the first few weeks or months of publication.
+Scholarly reviews appearing in academic journals may take from a few months up to a year or more to appear.